Explore This Internship Program

 This program provides in-depth, supervised practice experiences required for individual eligibility to take a national examination and become a RD as well as for licensure in the Commonwealth of Massachusetts.
 Our pass rate of those taking the Registered Dietitian exam for the first time is 95 percent.
 Being a part of Mass General gives interns access to a nationwide network of successful Mass General internship graduates.

 Applicants to the internship must complete a bachelor’s degree and Didactic Program in Dietetics requirements prior to the start of the program.
 The internship program participates in the Centralized Application Service Computer Matching Process.

 - The program is using the on-line centralized internship application, DICAS, which may be accessed at https://portal.dicas.org or by emailing DICASinfo@DICAS.org.
 DICAS is available early in December for the Spring Match the following year.
-The fee to use DICAS is $40 for the first application submitted and $20 for each additional application.
+The fee to use DICAS is $50 for the first designation and $25 for each additional application.

 - When completing the application form, applicants must include the name and contact information (specifically an e-mail address) for each reference.
 This will trigger an e-mail message requesting completion of a reference form.
 The form will be completed on-line.
 Students submitting more than one application will need to use the same individuals as references for each application.